Healthdirect Free Australian health advice you can count on.

 • Barium swallow: You drink a liquid containing barium, which makes the inside of your oesophagus and stomach show up on an x-ray.

 • Oesophageal manometry: A thin tube, which measures pressure along your oesophagus, is inserted through your mouth or nose.
-This will show whether the muscles or sphincter aren’t working properly.
+This will show if the muscles or sphincter aren’t working properly.

 • Endoscopy: A thin, flexible tube with a light and camera on the end is inserted through your mouth so the doctor can examine the oesophagus.

-• Chest x-ray: This can measure whether your oesophagus is enlarged.
+• Chest x-ray: This can identify whether your oesophagus is enlarged.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.